 Keeping the house “for the kids,” is great.
 But, if you keep the house today, only to lose it to foreclosure in a year or two, your kids will NOT be better off.
 What’s more, keeping a house you can’t afford will only continue, or increase, the financial misery you suffered in your divorce.

 Before you can decide whether to keep the house in your divorce, you must honestly evaluate your financial situation.
 You have to talk to a mortgage broker and find out whether refinancing the house is possible.
 You should talk to a financial planner to find out whether your new payments will be affordable.

 Armed with solid financial facts, you will be able to decide whether keeping the house in your divorce is truly your best choice.

-Discover the 5 Real Estate Documents you need whether you decide to keep the house in your divorce or not.
+Discover the Real Estate Documents you need to have whether you decide to keep the house in your divorce or not.
 CLICK THE BUTTON BELOW to get your FREE Real Estate Document Checklist.